Year Joined MKLM: 2000, 2015

 Focus: Education, Pastoral Care

-People Served: Underprivileged children
+People Served: Young adults, underprivileged children

-She and her husband helped support homeless and single parent children attend school in Vietnam and was a member of the Maryknoll Affiliate Los Angeles Chapter.
-Tawny belonged to Our Lady of Peace Parish in North Hills, CA, and served on the parish council, in the choir and was involved in retreats.
+She and her husband helped support homeless families.
+She supports single-parent homes education assistance programs, tuition and school uniforms.
+She was a member of the Maryknoll Affiliate Los Angeles Chapter.
+Tawny belonged to Our Lady of Peace Parish in North Hills, CA. She served on the parish council, in the choir and was involved in many church activities.
 She was a Eucharistic Youth (EY) leader in the Los Angeles Archdiocese.
-The EY program is for Catholic children aged 6 to 18.
-It is similar to Boy and Girl Scouts but includes catechetical teaching.
+The EY movement is for Catholic children aged 6 to 18.
+It is similar to the Boy and Girl Scouts but includes catechetical teaching.

 Tawny served for 10 years with Maryknoll Lay Missioners in Thailand, Myanmar and Vietnam.
 In Thailand, she worked with orphan children with HIV/AIDS and managed development projects, and together with Hiep, ran a mobile library in the mountains of northern Thailand.
 In Vietnam she gave counseling and job training at “Transition House”, a juvenile delinquent program.
 In Myanmar and Vietnam, Tawny coordinated computer training programs and taught English to religious men and women.

 In her spare time, Tawny enjoys audio books, learning about new cultures, and watching documentary movies about the universe, animals and human behaviors.

 Tawny states, “My faith has been strengthened by being in mission with Maryknoll Lay Missioners.
 One of our missions is to create a more just and compassionate world.
 I believe every child deserves a good education.
 When they grow up, they need to be independent to take care of themselves and their family.